turningpoint Support Centre now has five locations across the city of Melbourne

 KOO WEE RUP

 Koo Wee Rup Connect is a service that caters to the community, providing food and grocery items for those who need support.
 We have a newly built facility that is open every Friday, from 10:30am-2:00pm, that enables clients to shop for the food that they need.
 We also have a delivery service available, but please book in advance before Thursday each week.

 The Basement Food Hub is a food support program in Lilydale for people who have fallen on tough times. turningpoint Church Lilydale started The Basement Food Hub to help out people from the area who are struggling to afford to feed their families.

-Every Monday, the space below the Subway store in Main St is open from 9am to 1pm for people to come and shop - like they would in a supermarket, but for free!
+Every Monday, the space below the Subway store in Main St is open for people to come and shop - like they would in a supermarket, but for free!